mzazon/awesome-cloud-projects/aws/cross-org-data-sharing-blockchain/cross-org-data-sharing-blockchain.md

    echo "✅ Created and voted on proposal: ${PROPOSAL_ID}"
    ```

+   The invitation proposal has been created and approved, establishing the governance pathway for Organization B to join the network.
+This democratic process ensures that all network changes are transparent and require member consensus, maintaining trust and security in the cross-organizational environment.

    > **Warning**: In production environments, ensure proper identity verification and due diligence before inviting organizations to your blockchain network.
 Refer to [AWS Managed Blockchain security best practices](https://docs.aws.amazon.com/managed-blockchain/latest/managementguide/managed-blockchain-security.html).

 5. **Accept Invitation and Create Organization B**:

-   The invitation acceptance process is crucial for establishing trust relationships between organizations in a blockchain network.
-This step transforms the approved proposal into an active membership, enabling the second organization to participate in network governance and data sharing operations.
-The member configuration establishes the organization's identity and administrative credentials within the Hyperledger Fabric network.
+   The invitation acceptance process establishes trust relationships between organizations in the blockchain network.
+This step transforms the approved proposal into active membership, enabling the second organization to participate in network governance and data sharing operations while maintaining its independent cryptographic identity.

    ```bash
    # Wait for proposal to be approved